On Aliased Resizing and Surprising Subtleties in GAN Evaluation: Experiments

 \section{Experiments}

-\lblsec{expr} In \refsec{preliminaries}, we outlined the various image processing steps involved in FID calculation.
-In this section, we introduce sources of variation at these steps and quantify the resulting changes in the FID score.
+\lblsec{expr} In \refsec{preliminaries}, we outlined the various image processing steps involved in generative modeling pipelines and evaluation.
+In this section, we introduce sources of variation at these steps and empirically quantify their impacts.
+As depicted in \reffig{fid_steps}, the variations in the FID score arises from three distinct steps: resizing in the FID evaluation step ($\resizerealFID$, $\resizefakeFID$), resizing in the data preprocessing step ($\resizedata$), and quantizing of images ($\quantizeRef$, $\quantizeTest$).
+We investigate each of these steps in \refsec{resize_fid}, \refsec{resize_data}, and \refsec{resize_fid_jpeg} respectively.

-In \refsec{resize_fid}, we vary the procedure for FID resize function $\resize_\text{FID}$ and compare the difference in FID induced.
-In \refsec{resize_fid_jpeg}, we compress images using different protocols.
-In \refsec{resize_data}, we evaluate the sensitivity of the FID score to different data resizing functions $\resize_\text{data}$.
-We then show how model selection can be affected by different FID protocols in \refsec{model_selection}. \refsec{kid} explores how these image processing differences generalize beyond the FID metric.
-All the experiments mentioned above are done using the FFHQ dataset \cite{karras2019style} that consists of $1024 \times 1024$ portraits.
-Additionally, in \refsec{resize_fid_jpeg}, we additionally compare the FID differences on the LSUN outdoor Churches dataset ~\cite{yu15lsun}, which consists of lower resolution ($256 \times 256$) JPEG-75 images.